 Neural network dynamics in association with the onset and progression of Huntington’s Disease in a transgenic mouse model.

 Endocannabinoid modulation of goal-directed behavior.

-The role of cannabinoid receptor activity in aversive learning behavior (in collaboration with Carl Lupica).
+The role of cannabinoid receptors in the synaptic basis of aversion learning (in collaboration with Carl Lupica).